 Due to having a very long walk ahead the following day, around 70Km I had an early night but didn’t need an early start for once as it doesn’t go totally dark throughout the night and therefore it would be light enough to walk back to Birtavarre through the night ready for the bus back to Tromso early the following morning.

-As I wound and zig zagged back and forth uphill the wind started picking up.
+As I wound and zig-zagged back and forth uphill the wind started picking up.
 It was very gusty indeed, often causing me to hold my hand over my face to keep the dust out.
 It got worse as the track got steeper and the gusts were now strong enough to pick up smaller stones and grit flinging them towards me, I plodded on covering my face.
 An hour passes and the terrain had started to flatten out and although the wind was still prevalent the track was a lot less dusty.

 I knew there was a large lake ahead from my research but it seemed to be taking a long time to reach it.
-Finally on the horizon I could see the shimmering of a large body of water, It was the lake.
+Finally, on the horizon I could see the shimmering of a large body of water, It was the lake.
 Thank god for that I thought!
 The track split in two with me having to take the left hand one which contoured around the left hand periphery of the lake.
 The view was stunning with the mountains creating a nice backdrop.
-I was still quite a way from the "Start" but for the first time I could see Halti.
-It did't look overly difficult, there were visible snow patches but I knew from my research beforehand that the whole summit area is very rocky and littered with boulders and it would be that which would make the going significantly slower and more difficult.
+I was still quite a long way from the “Start” but for the first time I could see Halti.
+It didn’t look overly difficult, there were visible snow patches but I knew from my research beforehand that the whole summit area is very rocky and littered with boulders and it would be that which would make the going significantly slower and more difficult.

 After another hour or so I had reached the end of the track.
 There were a few wooden huts but I didn’t hang around as I wanted to push on so I just had a drink and a snack, along with a much needed sock change after the many hours of plodding.

 The wind was still strong which created mini water spouts and sprayed water out of the lake right over the path.
 The mist was refreshing at first but soon forced me to jog to get through before I got soaked.
 I continued around to the furthest hut and saw a notice board and a sign which said Halti 6km.
-But of course if it wouldn't be as straight forward as the previous 27.5km so far that day as it would be on steeper boulder strewn ground for the majority of the ascent.
+But of course if it wouldn’t be as straightforward as the previous 27.5km so far that day as it would be on steeper boulder strewn ground for the majority of the ascent.

 A hundred meters after the hut I passed through a fence/gate along flat ground until after a kilometre or so reaching the first boulders.
-They slowed my pace right down as you have to be extra caution that they don't move causing you to slip or maybe get a hand or leg trapped.
+They slowed my pace right down significantly as you have to be extra cautious so that they don’t move causing you to slip or maybe get a hand or leg trapped.
 I pushed on for quite a while before reaching a fence along the ridge that I knew from previous trip reports I could follow as it would lead me in the direction of the summit.
-It seemed to take an age to cover a mere 2 or 3 km but by using my osmAND app I was constantly aware of where I was and the direction I needed be heading, which otherwise could have been difficult terrain to navigate especially in poorer conditions.
+It seemed to take an age to cover a mere 2 or 3 km but by using my OsmAnd app I was constantly aware of where I was and the direction I needed be heading which otherwise could have been difficult terrain to navigate especially in poorer conditions.

 I arrived at the point where I had to leave the fence and head directly to the summit which was now only a few kilometres away.
 The boulder fields continued right to the summit itself.
 I welcomed the snow patches taking a handful of snow to munch on each time I passed, as during the long walk I had consumed most of my water.
 Thankfully I knew there would be several small streams on the way back where I could replenish my supplies.